-Joo-hee Yang comes to Highgreen from Seoul in South Korea.
-She will be VARC’s artist in residence here until next July 2018.
+Joo-hee Yang came to Highgreen from Seoul in South Korea to be VARC’s artist in residence here for ten months October 2017 till July 2018.
 Joo-hee Yang has lived and worked in Paris and Marseilles and has exhibited in Italy, France, Germany and Canada as well as in South Korea.

-Yang works with a variety of materials to make sculptural pieces.
-Her works reference the brutal concrete construction of urban cities but also of its impermanence and decay.
-She speaks of the strength but also the fragility of nature.
-The artist draws on local culture and uses its materials and meanings to make sculptures that explore particular aspects of place or cultural traditions.
+Yang draws on local culture and uses its materials and meanings to make sculptures that explore particular aspects of place or cultural traditions.

 “In advance of an experience of a new place, I am always both nervous and excited.
 I have had opportunities to live in cities and rural areas of many different countries but, like a nomad, I have moved every three to six months.
 For me, making my life and work for an extended period in a rural part of a country where I have never lived before will be a time of new discovery, experience and challenge.
 Once at Highgreen I hope to develop a detachment and critical distance from my work to date and I’ll be very interested to find out how my work evolves and changes over my stay.”